 Our events will not for women only.
 We believe that to achieve equality, women and men should work together: in a conversation not a competition.

 The key aim of 17Percent is to widen the debate about why women aren’t getting their work produced and help more women get more of their work performed in the UK.
+We also aim to decrease the gender imbalance in UK theatre through positive interventions, working with other like-minded organisations and theatre practitioners.

 We produce She Writes showcases and various one-off performances.